Prevent SAP Outages

 Can you afford your SAP HANA system to be down?

-An SAP HANA system downtime can have many inconvenient consequences for a company: Business interruptions, data loss and high costs for recovery measures.
-Therefore, the risk of such an outage should be kept as low as possible.
+A failure of the SAP HANA system can have many undesirable consequences for a company: Business interruptions, data loss and high costs for recovery measures.
+The risk of such an SAP failure should therefore be kept as low as possible.

 In this article, we will give you some insights into our projects and explain how internal developments affect the utlization of SAP systems.
-We give you some advice on what you should be aware of to avoid downtime and minimize the risk of your business being affected.
+We’ll tell you what you need to look out for to avoid downtime and minimize the risk of your business being affected.

 An SAP system based on an SAP HANA database is no longer rare.
 But there are many details to consider before, during and after the migration to SAP HANA.
 With the recommended operating system settings, SAP specifies the requirements for SLES 12 and RHEL 7 on Intel-based hardware in the respective SAP NOTES 2205917 and 2292690.
-These must be followed to ensure proper operation.
+These must be observed to ensure smooth operation.

 Our analyses in customer projects